-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that transport related sustainability measures are included in new development.
+SEA Objective cumulative e nt of effect (con effects, significal nagnitude of the three time period Medium term (6 - 10 years) nce of the effect in Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that transport related sustainability measures are included in new development.
 Policy safeguards are included within the supporting policy.
 Mitigation measures in supporting policies will help to address the issue of other sustainability issues.
 To maintain and enhance the quality of landscapes and + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability Mitigation measures in supporting policies will help to address the issue of other townscapes measures regarding traffic management and sustainable modes of transport are included in new development.
 Policy safeguards are included within the supporting policy. sustainability issues To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures regarding traffic management and sustainable modes of transport are included in new development.
 Policy safeguards are included within the supporting policy.
-Mitigation measures in supporting policies will help to address the issue of other sustainability issues To conserve and where appropriate enhance the historic environment and cultural heritage Ŧ + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures regarding traffic management and sustainable modes of transport are included in new development.
+Mitigation measures in supporting policies will help to address the issue of other sustainability issues To conserve and where appropriate enhance the historic environment and cultural heritage + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures regarding traffic management and sustainable modes of transport are included in new development.
 Policy safeguards are included within the supporting policy.
-N/A To improve air quality 0 + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability N/A
+N/A To improve air quality 0 + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability N/A measures regarding traffic management and sustainable modes of transport are included in new development which will help to improve air quality over time.
+Policy safeguards are included within the supporting policy.
+To reduce the effect of traffic on the environment ++ ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures regarding traffic management and sustainable modes of transport are included in new development.
+Policy safeguards are included within the supporting policy.
+N/A To reduce contributions to climate change + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures regarding traffic management and sustainable modes of transport are included in new development.
+Policy safeguards are included within the supporting policy.
+N/A To reduce vulnerability to climate change 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards Mitigation measures in supporting policies will help to address